Amir-Hackett/Horiseon-Refactor/README.md

 ### Tasks completed
 * Redundant classes were consolidated
 * HTML elements were replaced with semantic HTML elements
-* Alt text was added to images
-* Explanatory comments were provided in the HTML document
-* CSS was reorganized to follow a logical structure
+* CSS was reorganized to have less clutter
-    * Classes and elements were separated, then ordered alphabetically within each group
+* Classes and elements were separated
-    * Comments added to delineate each separation
 * A descriptive title was added

 ### Links